JBowers0921/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NG6aeRT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
  In the middle of the screen, click on "create resource group".
-Next screen, name your RG and select a region.
+Next screen, name your Reseource Group (RG) and select a region.
 Select "review & create" and then "create" at the botton.
 </p>
 <br />